gregrs-uk/python-fhrs-osm/README.md

     * Run `python create_output_data.py` to create HTML and GeoJSON files for each district which contains data

 ## Usage
 * Open `html/index.html` in a browser to show a list of districts.
-Click on a district to show a page with maps (see below) for a particular district
+Click on a district to show a page with statistics and maps (see below) for a particular district
 * The `compare` and `suggest_matches` database views can be used to compare FHRS with OSM data and suggest matching FHRS establishments for OSM entities.
 (These are used to create GeoJSON files for the slippy maps)
 * The `postcode_mismatch` database view can be used to list OSM entities with an `fhrs:id` tag for which the FHRS postcode does not match the OSM one